- Products

 SUPPORT/ARTICLES

 Newborn screening represents one of the most successful public health initiatives worldwide, identifying treatable conditions in asymptomatic newborns before clinical symptoms manifest.
-The United States Department of Health and Human Services maintains the Recommended Uniform Screening Panel (RUSP), which currently includes 36 core conditions and 26 secondary conditions that states are advised to include in their newborn screening programs.
-These conditions encompass amino acid disorders, organic acid disorders, fatty acid oxidation defects, hemoglobinopathies, endocrine disorders, severe combined immunodeficiency, lysosomal storage diseases, and other inherited metabolic conditions that can cause intellectual disability, organ damage, or death if left undetected.
+The United States Department of Health and Human Services maintains the Recommended Uniform Screening Panel (RUSP), which includes 35 core conditions and 26 secondary conditions that states are advised to include in their newborn screening programs [1].
+These conditions encompass amino acid disorders, fatty acid oxidation disorders, hemoglobinopathies, endocrine disorders, severe combined immunodeficiencies, and other inheritable metabolic conditions that can cause intellectual disability, organ damage, or death if left undetected and untreated [1].

 Sample preparation forms the critical bridge between specimen collection and analytical measurement in newborn screening laboratories.
-The accuracy of screening results—and ultimately, clinical outcomes for affected newborns—depends fundamentally on proper sample preparation techniques.
-From the moment blood is collected via heel puncture and applied to specialized filter paper through extraction, cleanup, derivatization, and concentration steps, every phase of sample handling influences screening sensitivity, specificity, and the rate of false-positive results.
-The Clinical and Laboratory Standards Institute (CLSI) has developed comprehensive guidelines, including CLSI NBS01 for dried blood spot collection and CLSI NBS04 for tandem mass spectrometry applications, which provide the foundational standards that newborn screening laboratories worldwide follow to ensure quality and consistency.
+The accuracy of screening results and, ultimately, the clinical outcomes for affected newborns depends fundamentally on proper sample preparation techniques.
+From the moment blood is collected via heel puncture and applied to specialized filter paper through extraction, cleanup, derivatization, and concentration steps, every phase of sample handling influences screening sensitivity, specificity, and the rate of false-positive results [1].
+The Clinical and Laboratory Standards Institute (CLSI) has developed comprehensive guidelines, including CLSI NBS01 for dried blood spot collection and CLSI NBS04 for tandem mass spectrometry applications.
+These guidelines have provided foundational standards that newborn screening laboratories follow to ensure quality and consistency.

 Table of Contents